f-ben/rock64iri/README.md

 ### Thanks

-Thanks a lot to muxXer and perfectstorm85 for the IRI/Docker/Rock64 work they did before.
+Thanks a lot to muXxer and perfectstorm85 for the IRI/Docker/Rock64 work they did before.
 Made it a lot easier for me and I was able to copy/paste a lot of stuff :)